skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

     --resource-group $RG
 ```

-1. Adding a Subnet to the Virtual Network: The default subnet will help with IP address allocation for the host VM and subsequent nodes in the CycleCloud cluster.
+<li>Adding a Subnet to the Virtual Network: The default subnet will help with IP address allocation for the host VM and subsequent nodes in the CycleCloud cluster.</li>

 ```bash
 az network vnet subnet create \